vivid-inc/ash-ra-template/README.md

 - ~Expose a public API.~
 - ~Documentation organized by project and use.~
 - ~Test on the most recent releases of each significant JDK (8 and 11 at the time of this writing).~
-- Heavy testing of quote nesting and escaping, Clojure reader.
+- 0.6.0: Heavy testing of quote nesting and escaping, Clojure reader.
-- Provide a direct execution mode in addition to ShimDandy's sandbox.
+- 0.6.0: Provide a direct execution mode in addition to ShimDandy's sandbox.
+- 0.7.0: Sufficient error reporting + documentation.
 - (include) and (yield) -like content inclusion/nesting mechanisms.
 One simple and one complicated exemplar.
 - Sign releases.
 - Provide access to execution context from within the evaluation environment: (render) args.
 The evaluation stack starting from the page through to the current (yield).